Turn Screen Time into Green Time

 Get outside and Garden: The Napa County Master Gardeners have a treasure trove of garden resources.
 Take this time to get into your backyard or out onto your patio and make things grow!

-Nature Art Ideas: The Artful Parent has create some wonderful nature art ideas.
+Nature Art Ideas: The Artful Parent has created some wonderful nature art ideas.
 Some you need to help with and some you can just point your kids at.
 Check them out and explore your backyard or local park, while staying safe.

 Create Art with Nature: Check out this inspiring collection of process art activities created by The Craft Train's Kate.